 console.log(demo.property)

-Well, it proves that functions in JavaScript are treated as JavaScript objects, however, it is recommended not to use the above approach in real-time.
+While this proves that functions in JavaScript are treated as JavaScript objects, it’s not recommended to use the above approach.
 This was just a demonstration.

 Like numbers and strings, we can assign functions to variables, pass them as a parameter, and even return them from another function.
-So basically we can do everything with JavaScript functions that is possible with strings, numbers, etc. JavaScript functions are treated as an object, or we can say as first-class citizens.
-This is the reason why JavaScript functions are called “Firs-class functions”.
+We can do everything with JavaScript functions that is possible with strings, numbers, etc. JavaScript functions are treated as an object, or we can say as first-class citizens.
+This is the reason why JavaScript functions are called “First-class functions”.

 const demo = function(){